-Do you meet the requirements for a scholarship in Accounting or Finance?
+Find out if you meet the requirements for a scholarship in Accounting or Finance

 A limited number of scholarships are available to students seeking financial support.
 Take a look to see whether you are eligible, and apply now!